 \section{Dynamics and Quasistatics of independent GPPs}

 We proceed to analyze the dynamic behavior of the GPP equations~\eqref{eq: GPP_EVO_SUMM} (under the interatomic independence assumption) and subsequently deduce the quasistatic behavior as a limit case.
-For instructive purposes (and because the (quasi-)harmonic assumption plays a frequent role in atomistic analysis), we apply the equations to both harmonic and anharmonic potentials that describe atomic interactions within the crystal. \Revision{While the distribution ansatz based on GPP consists of only quadratic function of $\bfq$ (resembling harmonic interaction), the force $\bfF_i(\bfq)$ is derived from the potential $V(\bfq)$ and can be anharmonic.
-Such an approximation is usually known as \emph{quasi-harmonic approximation} because, at equilibrium, the distribution resembles that of a canonical ensemble of harmonic oscillators, even though the interatomic forces are anharmonic.} We show that, for a quasistatic change in the thermodynamic state of a crystal composed of the GPP atoms (i.e., driving the mean dynamical and thermal momenta $\lavg{\bfp}$ and $\beta$, respectively, to zero), the information of the evolution of $\Omega$ is lost (cf.~\eqref{eq: GPP_EVO_SUMM}).
-Correspondingly, we may assume a specific nature of the thermodynamic process of interest (e.g., isothermal, isentropic, etc.) to determine the change in $\Omega$ of the GPP atoms during the quasistatic change in the thermodynamic state.
-Alternatively, the decay of correlation $\beta(t)$ can be modeled empirically to obtain the change in $\Omega$, if the nature of the thermodynamical process is unknown.
+For instructive purposes (and because the (quasi-)harmonic assumption plays a frequent role in atomistic analysis), we apply the equations to both harmonic and anharmonic potentials \Revision{for the} atomic interactions within the crystal. \Revision{Although the GPP-based ansatz for the probability density consists of only quadratic functions in $\bfq$ (resembling harmonic interactions), the force $\bfF_i(\bfq)$ is derived from the potential $V(\bfq)$ and can be anharmonic in general.
+Such an approximation is classically known as the \emph{quasi-harmonic approximation} because, at equilibrium, the distribution resembles that of a canonical ensemble of harmonic oscillators, even though the interatomic forces are anharmonic.
+In the following,} we show that, for a quasistatic change in the thermodynamic state (i.e., driving the mean dynamical and thermal momenta $\lavg{\bfp}$ and $\beta$, respectively, to zero), the information \Revision{about} the evolution of $\Omega$ is lost (cf.~\eqref{eq: GPP_EVO_SUMM}).
+Correspondingly, we may assume a specific nature of the thermodynamic process of interest (e.g., isothermal, isentropic, \Revision{or isobaric}) to determine the change in $\Omega$ of the GPP atoms during the quasistatic change in the thermodynamic state.
+Alternatively, the decay of correlation $\beta(t)$ can be modeled empirically to obtain the change in $\Omega$, if the nature of the thermodynamic process is unknown.